ZACHARY: Keep public notices public

 Keep the public’s business public.

-CNHI Deputy National Editor Jim Zachary is the president of the Georgia First Amendment Foundation and editor of The Valdosta (Ga.)
-Daily Times.
-He can be reached at jzachary@cnhi.com
+CNHI Deputy National Editor Jim Zachary is the president of the Georgia First Amendment Foundation and editor of The Valdosta Daily Times.

 Commented